Snapchat Video Allegedly From Glendale, Arizona, Shooter Shows Graphic Firsthand Footage Of Attack

 — Glendale Police (@GlendaleAZPD) May 21, 2020

-Details of the shooting are not yet fully clear, but witnesses say there are multiple victims.
+Details of the shooting are not yet clear, but witnesses say there are multiple victims.
 Martin Quezada, an Arizona state senator, took to Twitter to say that he was at the scene of the shooting and saw what he described as an “armed terrorist” with an AR-15 rifle.

 “I saw 2 victims with my own eyes.
 Not sure how many others I saw the shooter,” he wrote.
 “Being told not to say anything else about details ’til I speak to police.
 I’m ok.
 Lots of shaken up people.”